nguekeudivin/front-starter/README.md

 ## Resource Store

+### items
+### current
+### synchronisation
+- When doing updateCurrent the sync is set automatically to true.
+We are thinking of adding sync = true by default on create and update as well.

 ## UI Stores : Errors, Loading, Display

-Errors are handle with use-errors, use-loading and useDisplay.
+Errors are handle with use-errors, use-loading and use-display.

 ## Global Store.

 ## Request Request

 ## Form Management
-Form management is handle with use-simple-form and form input.
+- Form management is handle with `use-simple-form`ß and form input.
+- Use introduce a store binding to current form.
+So that we can directly update the current item.
+The state is only update when we call the `setValue`.
+Knowing that it's important to handle the `useState` correctly.

 ## Resource component structures